elifulton/elifulton/README.md

 ### Hi there 👋

-Hello.
-My name is Eli Fulton.
+Hi!
 I'm a data scientist (my current proficient language is Python), and I especially like:
 * exploring data to find new insights
 * deploying APIs
 * tuning models to meet accuracy levels